top of page

 I was lucky enough to attend a couple of cooking classes while in Paris this time.
 The class at Le Foodist located in the 5th arrondissement included a trip to the local market and a 6 hour cooking class.
 Small class size allowed students to have lots of hands-on participation…thoroughly enjoyable.

-Le Foodist Paris
+Le Foodist in Paris

 Ecole de cuisine-Alain Ducasse school offered an introduction to more formal French cooking.
 Students prepared panfried sea scallops and vegetables under the watchful eye of Rachel.
 I walked away with a lot more knowledge of sea scallops and their beards!
 A really, really great experience.

-Ecole de cuisine Paris
+Ecole de cuisine in Paris

-Ecole de cuisine Paris
+Ecole de cuisine in Paris

 Anyone spending any length of time in Paris should make a point to visit at least one market or marche.
 They are incredible and worth spending at least one afternoon browsing and sampling their fare.
 While there a number of markets, usually open some weekdays as well as on weekends, our very favorite was the Marche de Aligre.
 Rows and rows of amazing displays of fresh meats, seafood, fruits and vegetables, cheese and, yes, wine!